harukodi/IT-docu/Kubernetes/k8s notes.md

 - Each endpointslice allows up to 100 endpoints per default

 ---
+## liveness and readiness probes
+### liveness probe
+- A `liveness probe` checks if the pod is still alive.
+If the pod does not respond to the probe, Kubernetes will restart it to ensure the application stays available.
+### readiness probe
+- A `readiness probe` checks if the pod is ready to receive traffic.
+If the pod is not ready, Kubernetes will not route traffic to it, ensuring that only healthy pods receive traffic.

+---
 ### Wasm VS Containers
 #### Wasm
 - Build once run everywhere